Linux survival guide: These 21 applications let you move easily between Linux and Windows | ZDNet

 Caption by: David Gewirtz

 Oh, you didn't think you were getting away from your overflowing inbox that easily, did you?
-Nope, you gotta read your email, even if you're using Linux.
+Nope, you got to read your email, even if you're using Linux.

 While there are some fine native email applications on Linux, Gmail is universal and available in your browser.